Computacenter’s employee retention rate improves with recognition and reward

 Computacenter has invested in the Rippl platform with the “Bravo Stars Award Programme” to continuously improve their centralised strategy.
 This global nomination initiative allows colleagues to nominate each other for a bronze, silver or gold award; each with a significant monetary reward.
 To highlight outstanding Computacenter employees, nominations go through an approval process with several managers, ensuring that only the most exceptional contributions are rewarded.

-We’ve highlighted a significant correlation between recognition and employee retention by analysing Bravo’s activity data alongside employee turnover data.
+We’ve highlighted a significant correlation between recognition and Computacenter’s employee retention rate by analysing Bravo’s activity data alongside employee turnover data.
 Whilst we can’t attribute retention totally to Bravo recognition, we can draw some strong correlations between recognition, employee engagement and retention.

 When analysing managers’ response to the programme, the average number of quarterly manager awards has increased by 38% in 2021, and award card allocation being used has increased from 61.7% in 2020 (during the first year) to 67.6% in 2021.